oblador/react-native-vector-image/README.md

 It means that the native vector asset does not exist or is out of sync with the SVG.
 Simply generate the files and recompile the app.

+### the `generate` command does not generate any new assets

+Make sure your image component is used (imported) somewhere in your code, otherwise the asset generator won't find it.

 ## License

 [MIT License](http://opensource.org/licenses/mit-license.html). © Joel Arvidsson 2021